AlphabetsAlphabets/TSC_MobileApp/README.md

 }
 ```
 When writing documentation for a function you must do the following (in order):
-1. Wrting a quick summary.
+1. Write a quick summary.
 2. List and explain the parameters (if there are any).
 3. specify the return type (if there is one).
 4. If there are exceptions, include them in exception tags.